 NEW YORK (InsideBitcoins) — Ethereum is quite a phenomenon.
 Since its inception just over one month ago, the platform has sold more than $21 million in “ether” tokens to people interested in accessing the technology in order to build “decentralized apps.”
 Inside Bitcoins’ Darnell Jackson spoke with Stephan Tual, the project’s chief communications officer. -Editor

-Tual joined the Ethereum project In January of this year.
+Tual joined the Ethereum (ETH) project In January of this year.
 His current focus is on smart contracts/smart property and the development of decentralized applications deployed on top of a blockchain infrastructure.
 With the rise of the bitcoin era, more and more regulated cryptocurrency platforms offering Ethereum, and Ethereum’s crowdfunding of $21 million in less than a month, it is now virtually impossible to ignore this coin.

 If a consumer remembers one thing about Ethereum what should it be?